 Finally, some sort of ink is used to paint over the design to set it in place on the fabric.

 Printing A Design Or Image Directly On The Fabric

 I don’t personally use this method, but there are many people that swear by printing directly onto the fabric.
 This is another method that would be permanent, but it seems like it would be really convenient for more elaborate patterns and designs.
 You could even print out an image in color and embellish it with stitches!

 How To Transfer Embroidery Patterns onto Dark Fabrics

-Transferring embroidery patterns onto dark fabrics pose a bit of a challenge sometimes.
+Transferring embroidery patterns onto dark fabrics poses a bit of a challenge sometimes.
 A blue water soluble marker isn’t going to do the trick, and what if you can’t see through the fabric to trace the design?!